Is there an energy price cap for business?

 Do we need a cap on energy rates?

-Wholesale energy prices have risen so much over the last 12 months that households and businesses across the UK have been hit with record energy bills.
+Wholesale energy prices have been so volatile in recent years that households and businesses across the UK have been hit with record energy bills.
 A price cap is one way to help lower the amount customers pay for energy.
-But it’s not perfect, as we’ll look at in a bit more detail below.
+But it’s not perfect.

-The energy price cap was introduced in 2019 to limit the amount supplies could charge households on credit meters for gas and electricity.
-This came two years after the Safeguard Tariff, which caps the unit rate suppliers can charge anyone who pays for gas or electricity in advance using a prepayment meter.
+The energy price cap was introduced in 2019 to limit how much supplies could charge households on credit meters for gas and electricity.
+This came two years after the Safeguard Tariff, which caps the unit rate suppliers can charge anyone paying for gas or electricity in advance using a prepayment meter.

-The reason the cap was brought in was to end what (then Prime Minister) Theresa May described as “rip-off energy prices” that were being charged as a result of Britain’s “broken energy market”.
+The cap was brought in to end what (then Prime Minister) Theresa May described as “rip-off energy prices” that were being charged as a result of Britain’s “broken energy market”.

 This made the domestic market a lot less competitive.
 The price cap was even cited as one of several reasons why some energy suppliers went bust or stopped trading over the last few years.